 For interested readers desiring linearity, I suggest starting from the origin story.
 Then, detour optionally into the ConsenseKit concept, which I analyzed using the jobs-to-be-done framework.
 This detour ends with the pivot from ConsenseKit to RefactorKit.
 Technical debt researchers could finish with reading the abstract which I created for a technical debt conference.

+The pandemic has taught us so much.
+Including a better metaphor than “technical debt”.
 Even after researching a lot about architectural tech debt (ATD), I’m not confident I could explain it to you.
 Perhaps making matters worse, the term inherits the definition of “tech debt”, which itself is a loaded phrase that is missing a universally accepted definition in the tech world.
 They say teaching a subject is a good way to learn it, so this is my attempt at explaining ATD.

 I was invited to a tech employer engagement event at Humber College, North Campus in Toronto.
 In the post-grad information technology program there, students participate in a collaborative group project with the tech industry known as a “capstone project”.
 This end-of-year project is an opportunity for students to get valuable industry experience by working on a real project for 10-weeks, and for employers to connect with local talent.